 MESA Successful Transition Program (M-STP)

 M-STP is a 3-week transition program for incoming first-year students and transfer students in the STEM fields.
 The aim of the program is to expose students to academic rigor, inform them about all the great resources available at UCSB, and help them network with other UCSB students, alumni, and industry partners.
-Look for the application and dates of the 2021 program in May 2021.

 Program Information